-The General Shareholders’ Meeting of Banco Alcalá, S.A., in its meeting held on 28 June 2018, adopted the following agreements, among others:
+The Ordinary General Shareholders’ Meeting of Banco Alcalá, S.A., at its meeting held on 30 June 2021, passed, inter alia, the following resolution:

--To approve the Banco Alcalá Group Remuneration Policy for the financial years 2018, 2019 and 2020, solely and exclusively with respect to the part affecting the Directors of Banco Alcalá, S.A.
-(Points 5.1 and 7.3 thereof).
+-Approve the Remuneration Policy of the Banco Alcalá Group for financial years 2021, 2022 and 2023, solely and exclusively in that part that affects the directors of Banco Alcalá, S.A. (points 5.1 and 7.3 thereof).

 The Board of Directors of Banco Alcalá, S.A. is responsible for distributing among its members the remuneration set by the General Shareholders’ Meeting.
-Accordingly, at its meeting held on 13 July 2018, the Board of Directors of Banco Alcalá, S.A. agreed to distribute the stated remuneration amount (with the legally applicable withholding) among the Directors, based on the following criteria:
+For this purpose, at its meeting held on 20 July 2022, the Board of Directors of Banco Alcalá, S.A. resolved to distribute the aforementioned remuneration (with the legally applicable withholding) among the Directors on the basis of the following criteria:

-– Directors shall be paid €3,000 gross for their attendance at each Board meeting;
+– Directors shall be entitled to €3,000 gross for attending each meeting of the Board of Directors;

-– The Chairs of the Committees of the Board of Directors shall be paid €6,000 gross for their attendance at each Committee meeting they chair; and
+– The Chairs of the Committees of the Board of Directors shall be entitled to €6,000 gross for attending each meeting of the Committees they chair; and,

-– The other members of the Committees of the Board of Directors shall be paid €4,000 gross for their attendance at each meeting of the Committees to which they belong.
+– The remaining members of the Committees of the Board of Directors shall receive €4,000 gross for attending each meeting of the Committees of which they are members.

-Said remuneration shall only be received by those Directors who do not receive remuneration for being executives/employees of any of the companies comprising the Banco Alcalá Group or its parent company, Crèdit Andorrà, S.A.
-In this regard, the total remuneration of the members of the Board of Directors of Banco Alcalá, S.A. in the 2020 financial year (with an individualised breakdown of remuneration items) is as follows:
+The aforementioned remuneration shall only be received by those Directors who do not receive remuneration for being executives/employees of any of the companies comprising the Banco Alcalá Group or of its parent company, Crèdit Andorrà, S.A.
+In this respect, the total remuneration of the members of the Board of Directors of Banco Alcalá, S.A. in the 2022 financial year (with an itemised breakdown by remuneration item) is as follows: